3YOURMIND/django-migration-linter/README.md

 * `--include-apps INCLUDE_APPS [INCLUDE_APPS ...]` - check only migrations that are in the specified django apps
 * `--exclude-apps EXCLUDE_APPS [EXCLUDE_APPS ...]` - ignore migrations that are in the specified django apps
 * `--verbose` or `-v` - print more information during execution
+* `--database DATABASE` - specify the database for which to generate the SQL.
+Defaults to *default*

 ## Requirements